Cadene/pretrained-models.pytorch/README.md

 The goal of this repo is:

-- to help to reproduce research papers results (transfer learning setups),
+- to help to reproduce research papers results (transfer learning setups for instance),
 - to access pretrained ConvNets with a unique interface/API inspired by torchvision.

+News:

+- model.input_range attribut (added on 17/07/2017)
+- BNInception pretrained on ImageNet (added on 17/07/2017)

 ## Summary